 out any health conditions that could be causing the symptoms.
 If no conditions are

-found, the provider may advise you to take your child to a psychiatrist, psychologist,
+found, the provider may advise you to take your child for professional help.
+This

 How are mental disorders diagnosed in young children?

 A mental health provider will make the diagnosis.
 They will take a detailed family